-At the latest, payments to be made to EFB are due 10 days from invoice date.
-Failure to pay by this date shall render the liable party in default of payment.
+At the latest, payments to be made to EFB are due 10 days from invoice date and the delivery or acceptance

 Place of performance for payments is the registered seat of EFB.

 The client shall only be entitled to offset against claims which are undisputed or have been finally determined

 Moreover, the rights pursuant to Art.
 320 BGB are retained for as long as and to the extent that EFB has

 Where EFB accepts payment in cheques this shall always be on account of performance.

 Payment by bill of exchange is excluded; EFB does not accept bills of exchange as payment.
 Where EFB